clux/facemaulers/gilgrin.md

 History: roamed the world in his 100s, saw the rise and fall of Kiaransalee.
 Attended funeral of Akkhan.
 Knows 3 others disappeared and performed a sacrifice.

+"find my children, they should have hatched by now" "well, neither zoltan nor umnos have not answered my requests as of late" (persuasion)

 ### Felogolos Kiaransalee Lore
 He is old enough to know about the first rise of Kiaransalee.
 Knows that she fell in Aruanoch in a mutual clash with Sunwuko and the champions Shario + Akkhan + Sunwuko + Natalya 700 years ago.
 He has Shario's bracers + Akkhan's ring.
+Some of Sharia's loot is in Halos.

 Books tell about societies fallen; in the east to the undead.
 All communication gone.
 The whole society corrupted.
 The empire of the netherese was wiped out due to the corruption of their citizens, not by greedy magicians.